hgaiser/workspace-buttons/README.md

 - The empty workspaces with no window/application in them default to a dark grey text
 - Hovering over a workspace defaults to bright white text

 This is how the Workspace Buttons look using the Activity Indicator option and with some indicators in use.
-The indicators are  (U+F10C),  (U+F192),  (U+F111) for those interested.
-If you can't see the characters, you'll likely need [Font Awesome](http://fontawesome.io/icons/) (version 4, not 5) for them to be visible (check your distribution repositories).
+The indicators (using [Font Awesome](http://fontawesome.io/icons/) version 4, not 5) for active, inactive and empty workspaces are U+F10C, U+F192, U+F111 respectively, for those interested.

 ![Workspace Buttons in action with activity indicators](./screenshots/workspace-buttons-indicators.png?raw=true)